ArchipelagoMW/Archipelago/README.md

 ## Game Difficulty

-### Easy

-This setting doubles the number of swords, shields, armors, bottles, and silver arrows in the item pool.
-This setting will also triple the number of Lamps available, and all will be obtainable before dark rooms.
-Within dungeons, the number of items found will be displayed on screen if there is no timer.

 ### Normal

 This is the default setting that has an item pool most similar to the original